-FIG. 1: Observation of the quantum dynamics of two weakly linked Bose-Einstein condensates in a symmetric double-well potential as indicated in the schematics.
-The time evolution of the population of the left and right potential well is directly visible in the absorption images $(19.4 \,\mu\text{m} \times 10.2 \,\mu\text{m})$.
-The distance between the two wavepackets is increased to $6.7 \mu\text{m}$ for imaging (see text). (a): Josephson oscillations are observed when the initial population difference is chosen to be below the critical value z_C . (b): In the case of an initial population difference greater than the critical value the population in the potential minima is nearly stationary.
+FIG. 1 (color).
+Observation of the tunneling dynamics of two weakly linked Bose-Einstein condensates in a symmetric double-well potential as indicated in the schematics.
+The time evolution of the population of the left and right potential well is directly visible in the absorption images (19.4 μ m \times 10.2 μ m).
+The distance between the two wave packets is increased to 6.7 μ m for imaging (see text). (a) Josephson oscillations are observed when the initial population difference is chosen to be below the critical value z_C . (b) In the case of an initial population difference greater than the critical value the population in the potential minima is nearly stationary.
 This phenomenon is known as macroscopic quantum self-trapping.

-mately 500ms expected for non-interacting atoms in the realized potential.
+500 ms expected for noninteracting atoms in the realized potential.
 This reveals the important role of the atom-atom interaction in Josephson junction experiments with Bose-Einstein condensates.
 A different manifestation of the nonlinearity is shown in Fig. 1(b) exhibiting macroscopic quantum self-trapping, which implies that the population imbalance does not change over time within the experimental errors.
 The only difference to the experiment shown in Fig. 1(a) is that the initial population imbalance is above the critical value.

-The experimental setup and procedure to create the 87Rb Bose-Einstein condensates is similar to that used in our previous work [12].
+The experimental setup and procedure to create the 87Rb Bose-Einstein condensates is similar to that used in our previous work [15].
 A sufficiently precooled thermal cloud is loaded into an optical dipole trap consisting of two crossed, focussed laser beams and is subsequently evaporatively cooled by lowering the light intensities.
-We produce pure condensates consisting of 1150(150)atoms and final trap frequencies of $\omega_x = 2\pi \times 78(1)$ Hz, $\omega_y = 2\pi \times 66(1)$ Hz and $\omega_z = 2\pi \times 90(1)$ Hz, with gravity acting in the y-direction.
-Subsequently we adiabatically ramp up a periodic one-dimensional light shift potential in x-direction to a depth of $2\pi \times 412(20)$ Hz with periodicity $5.2(2)\mu m$ realized by a pair of laser beams at a wavelength of 811nm crossing at a relative angle of 9° .
-The superposition of this periodic potential with the strong harmonic confinement creates an effective doublewell potential in x-direction with a barrier height of $2\pi \times 263(20)$ Hz, which splits the initial condensate into two parts separated by $4.4(2)\mu m$ realizing a single weak link (see schematics in Fig. 1).
-This is in contrast to the experiments performed in the context of Josephson junction arrays [13, 14, 15], where the small periodicity of the optical lattice does not allow to resolve individual wells and thus the dynamics between neighboring sites.
+We produce pure condensates consisting of 1150 ± 150 atoms and final trap frequencies of $\omega_x = 2\pi \times 78(1)$ Hz, $\omega_y =$ $2\pi \times 66(1)$ Hz, and $\omega_z = 2\pi \times 90(1)$ Hz, with gravity acting in the y direction.
+Subsequently we adiabatically ramp-up a periodic one-dimensional light shift potential in x direction to a depth of $2\pi \times 412(20)$ Hz with periodicity 5.2(2) μ m realized by a pair of laser beams at a wavelength of 811 nm crossing at a relative angle of 9°.
+The superposition of this periodic potential with the strong harmonic confinement creates an effective double-well potential in x direction with a barrier height of $2\pi \times$ 263(20) Hz, which splits the initial condensate into two parts separated by 4.4(2) μ m realizing a single weak link (see schematics in Fig. 1).